dialogFor a better experience on Water Authority Cayman,update your browser.

 Your meter rental fee is a fixed monthly charge based on the size of your meter.

 The EAF is calculated based on the electricity cost associated with the production and distribution of the water you use and fluctuates with the price of electricity.
-For more information on the EAF, please click here.

 Your statutory fee is $0.22 per cubic metre.
 The fee is the portion of the water rates used to fund the cost of the statutory functions carried out by the Water Authority.